MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/3-azure-native-solutions.md

 ### Solution summary

 DSC is easy to read, update, and store.
-DSC configurations help you declare the state your machines should be in at the point they are provisioned, rather than having instructions that detail how to put the machines in a certain state.
+DSC configurations help you declare the state your machines should be in at the point they're provisioned, rather than having instructions that detail how to put the machines in a certain state.
 Without Azure Automation State Configuration, you have to manage your own DSC configurations and orchestration.
 DSC can achieve more when it's coupled with Azure Automation State Configuration.

 ## Azure Automation State Configuration